 The expected Fisher’s information matrix for the MS is the diagonal matrix containing E-∂2L∂σi4.
 Hence, the MS and DF can be extracted from the ANOVA table to generate this Fisher’s information matrix.

-The MS and DF are extracted from the sources of variation without the treatment information, because the variance estimation should not contain any treatment information.
+The MS and DF are extracted from the sources of variation excluding the treatment information, because the variance estimation should not contain any treatment information.
 However, there are some cases where the treatment effects are completely confounded with the random effects, i.e. balanced incomplete block design.
 In these cases, the amount of confounding treatment information can be small enough to be neglected.

-Since the focus is on the two-phase experiments, I cannot use the aov function directly.
-Because aov function only apply a single stage of decomposition.
-However, two-phase experiments requires two stages of the decomposition, i.e. decompose the information from the Phase 1 block structure in the Phase 2 block structure and then decompose the information from the treatment structure in the Phase 1 block structure.
+Since the focus is on the two-phase experiments, I cannot use the aov function directly as the aov function only applies to a single stage of decomposition.
+However, two-phase experiments requires two stages of the decomposition, i.e. decomposition of the information from the Phase 1 block structure in the Phase 2 block structure and then decomposition of the information from the treatment structure in the Phase 1 block structure.
 This is achieved by fitting the Phase 1 block structure as the fixed effects and Phase 2 block structure as random effects.
 The MS and DF from the decomposition of the Phase 1 block structure in the Phase 2 block structure are extracted.
 The treatment structure is then fitted as the fixed effects and the sum of the Phase 2 and Phase 1 block structure are fixed as the random effects.
 The MS and DF are again extracted from the sources of variation that were not obtained the first stage of decomposition.

 The second R function getGMat().
-G matrix is used to transform the score function and the expected Fisher’s information matrix with respected to σi2 to with respected to the parameters of interest, denoted by θ.
-Hence, if there are k parameters of interest, the G matrix will have dimension of m-by-k and is constructed where gij= ∂σi2∂θj.
+G matrix is used to transform the score function and the expected Fisher’s information matrix with respect to σi2 to with respected to the parameters of interest, denoted by θ.
+Hence, if there are k parameters of interest, the G matrix will have the dimensions m-by-k and is represented by(?) gij= ∂σi2∂θj.
 The infoDecompuTE package was used, because this G matrix is basically the variance components structure to each source of variation.
 The variance components structure is the coefficients of the variance components of the expected mean squares in the ANOVA table.

 Note the getMSEst() function only extract the MS and DF of the source of variation without the treatment information.
 Hence, the variance components structures are extracted in getGMat() function has to match the sources of variation that were extract from the output of getMSEst() function.